rakhimov/scram/doc/fta_mcs_algorithm.rst

 Other MCS Generation Algorithms
 ===============================

-According to :ref:`papers` about probabilistic safety and risk analysis, there are many algorithms developed for fault tree analysis since the 1960s, but MOCUS-based and BDD-based algorithms are most used in current PRA software.
+There are many algorithms developed for fault tree analysis since the 1960s, but MOCUS-based and BDD-based algorithms are most used in current PRA software.

 The first algorithm is MOCUS, a top-down algorithm first proposed by J.Fussel